 A sprinkle of fresh herbs can make any meal feel fancy and special.
-But it’s a HUGE challenge to use up that remaining bunch of cilantro or parsley before it turns brown and slimy.
+But it’s a big challenge to use up that remaining bunch of cilantro or parsley before it turns brown and slimy.
 Storing them the right way helps a lot, below are step-by-step directions on how to store your fresh herbs (like cilantro, parsley, rosemary, and basil) so they last longer.

 How to Store Fresh Basil